K1DBO/slice-master-6000/README.md

 # Trouble Shooting

-On occasion, CW Skimmer will not start properly and display a permissions dialog.
+On occasion, CW Skimmer will not start properly and display an "access violation" dialog.
 When this happens, you can shut down CW Skimmer by selecting the tab for the slice and choosing 'never' as the launch option.
 Then, try restarting by selecting 'CW only' or 'When active'.